MoneyTransfers

 It’s important to note that a CVV is not your Personal Identification Number (PIN).
 You should never provide your PIN when paying for something online.

-How to send money without a CVV
+Sending money without CVV number

-If you want to make an online payment with your card, you'll usually need your CVV to process the payment.
 However, if you’re using a money transfer service, there may be some equally secure alternatives that you can use instead.
 These include:

 Using a P2P payment service

-If you're making a purchase online, you could use a peer-to-peer payment app like PayPal.
 To do this, you'll need to have a card or bank account linked to your PayPal account.

 When you're first linking your card details to your PayPal account, you will need to provide: